 There was such a wide choice at the breakfast buffet, and Explorason was off having crepes made to order, and I loved their choice of hot foods for breakfast.
-I think I have more of a savoury tooth, and he a sweet tooth, but he will burn it all off in his swimming lesson next.
+I think I have more of a savory tooth, and he a sweet tooth, but he will burn it all off in his swimming lesson next.

-He is really excited to have his swimming lesson with Freds Swim Academy again, way more than I even expected.
+He is really excited to have his swimming lesson with Freds Swim Academy again, way more than I ever expected.
 And while he has his hour lesson with Christina, I decided it was ‘Mum time’ and joined in the Aqua Gym in the heated pool.
 I couldn’t stop laughing as I bobbed up and down with boys, girls, ladies, and even older men and women too.
 We were a real mix, of many nationalities bobbing up and down and splashing away in the pool.

 Explorason joined in for some kid fun as we all took turns balancing on a surfboard while buckets of water were thrown at us.
-I did pretty well, and lasted for about 4 bucket loads, before I flipped off.
+I did pretty well and lasted for about 4 bucket loads before I flipped off.

 I could feel myself getting sunburnt, and I was surprised how ‘tuckered out’ Explorason was from his hour in the sports and exercise pool area, so we decided to go back and give him a rest in bed and I caught up on some writing and social media.
 I had so many photos I wanted to load of this beautiful piece of paradise here at the Red Sea.

 Next thing we knew, there was a knock on the door.
-Someone had seen Explorason’s myriad of mosquito bites from our Felucca time on the River Nile last week, and were concerned for him.
+Someone had seen Explorason’s myriad of mosquito bites from our Felucca time on the River Nile last week and were concerned for him.
 The maintenance team came in and fitted tow over the bed mosquito nets, and two electric insect repellent units, but the thing is the bites were not even from here.
 I just was so impressed at this!
-They really care about every aspect of their guests, and do all they can to make sure it is a perfect stay.
+They really care about every aspect of their guests and do all they can to make sure it is a perfect stay.

 Now it was time to go exploring.
-Our first stop was the town centre where we met a man weaving a picture rug that was just so exquisite.
+Our first stop was the town center where we met a man weaving a picture rug that was just so exquisite.
 There were spice stores, supermarkets, restaurants, clothing stores and even an outdoor free evening theatre.

 Really trying to pack all we could into our stay, we had arranged for cocktails to be served on the bar boat in the little lagoon out the front of the Miramar Bar and Bistro area back at Sheraton Miramar Resort.
 It was just so beautiful.
 Words can’t describe how wonderful it was to be here.